brandonmichaelhunter/UMASAV/Day1/Communicate_With_Computers.md

         - Gather information about your computer.

-Next we're going to look into programming languages.
+Next we're going to look at programming languages.
 Programming languages are used to build programs, create mobile apps and websites.
 A programming language are the `set of instructions or modules or procedures that allow for a certain type of computer operation`.

 ### Let's take a 10 minute break to stretch, go to the bathroom or to get something to each.